U.S. Interior Department weighs plan to save Navajo coal plant from closing

 The NGS and a coal mine that supplies it are both on Native American reservation land and employ as many as 750 people, mostly members of the Navajo and Hopi tribes.

 The plant was uncompetitive because of competition from cheaper natural gas-fired facilities and will shut at the end of next year unless it finds new buyers.
-The Hopi tribe, the coal miners union and coal mining company Peabody Energy Corp.
+The Hopi tribe, the coal miners union and coal mining company Peabody Energy Corp

 last month sued CAP - the biggest energy user in the area - to force it to keep buying power from the NGS.